r-grandorder/tri-hermes/en/pages/Lostbelt/atlantis.md

 Either way, once we have contact, then we can take action.
 But, if you never contact us at all...

 **Goredolf:**
-My point, {(M) boy /(F) girl}, is that it's about time you took your responsibilities as the last Master of humanity seriously.
+My point, [♂ boy /♀ girl], is that it's about time you took your responsibilities as the last Master of humanity seriously.

 ---